Weronika-Przedworska/shrimp-database/README.md

 1. Data submission view: accessible at the /add url, this view allows a user to add measurements to a given tank object.
 2. Useful visual: accesible at the /parameters url, this view shows all collected measurements of ammonia, nitrites, and nitrates in the form of a bar chart, which allows the user to view changes over time.
 3. Admin interface: accessible at the /admin url, this view allows the user to add tank objects and otherwise add model instances
+4. Tests: I used pytest-django to verify that that the relationship between models functioned properly and that views were working.
+Tests can be ran using the "pytest" command.

 Below is an ERD of the model relationships (Tank and Measurement).